-Estimation of Sodium benzoate by Non aqueous titration
+Estimation of Sodium benzoate by Non-aqueous titration

 Estimating the amount of sodium benzoate in a non-aqueous solution can be achieved by using non-aqueous titration.
 Here are the steps to estimate the amount of sodium benzoate using non-aqueous titration:

-- Preparation of the sample solution: Weigh accurately about 0.1-0.2 g of the sodium benzoate sample and dissolve it in 25 ml of non-aqueous solvent such as methanol or ethanol.
+Weigh accurately about 0.1-0.2 g of the sodium benzoate sample and dissolve it in 25 ml of a non-aqueous solvent such as methanol or ethanol.
 Mix it well.

-- Preparation of titrant solution: Prepare a standard solution of a strong base like potassium hydroxide (KOH) in a non-aqueous solvent such as methanol or ethanol.
+Prepare a standard solution of a strong base like potassium hydroxide (KOH) in a non-aqueous solvent such as methanol or ethanol.
 The concentration of the titrant should be known and verified.

-- Titration: Add a few drops of phenolphthalein indicator to the sample solution.
+Add a few drops of phenolphthalein indicator to the sample solution.
 Phenolphthalein turns pink in the presence of a base.
 Titrate the sample solution with the standardized KOH solution until the pink color persists for at least 30 seconds.
 The volume of KOH solution used is noted.

-- Calculation: The amount of sodium benzoate in the sample can be calculated using the following formula:
+The amount of sodium benzoate in the sample can be calculated using the following formula:

 Amount of sodium benzoate = (volume of KOH solution x normality of KOH x molecular weight of sodium benzoate) / weight of the sample